kinsta/hello-world-astro/README.md

 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `npm build` command is run, followed by the `npm start` command.

 ## What is Astro
-Astro is a static site builder focusing on content-rich websites to deliver faster load times with less JavaScript.
-More information is available on astro.build.
+Astro is a static site framework focusing on content-rich websites to deliver faster load times with less JavaScript.
 More information is available on the [astro.build](https://astro.build/) website.